Microsoft (NASDAQ:MSFT) Given a $320.00 Price Target at JPMorgan Chase & Co.

-Microsoft (NASDAQ:MSFT – Get Rating) has been assigned a $320.00 price objective by analysts at JPMorgan Chase & Co. in a research note issued on Friday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 18.29% from the company’s current price.
+Microsoft (NASDAQ:MSFT – Get Rating) has been assigned a $320.00 price objective by analysts at JPMorgan Chase & Co. in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target would suggest a potential upside of 20.85% from the company’s current price.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-University of Texas Texas AM Investment Managment Co. lifted its position in Microsoft by 1,316.7% in the first quarter.
-University of Texas Texas AM Investment Managment Co. now owns 85 shares of the software giant’s stock worth $26,000 after purchasing an additional 79 shares during the period.
-Monumental Financial Group Inc. acquired a new stake in Microsoft in the first quarter worth approximately $28,000.
-Shore Point Advisors LLC acquired a new stake in Microsoft in the fourth quarter worth approximately $40,000.
-Tobam lifted its position in Microsoft by 15,400.0% in the first quarter.
-Tobam now owns 155 shares of the software giant’s stock worth $48,000 after purchasing an additional 154 shares during the period.
-Finally, Macroview Investment Management LLC acquired a new stake in Microsoft in the fourth quarter worth approximately $62,000.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Vanguard Group Inc. boosted its stake in shares of Microsoft by 0.9% in the 1st quarter.
+Vanguard Group Inc. now owns 621,598,157 shares of the software giant’s stock valued at $191,644,927,000 after buying an additional 5,648,095 shares during the period.
+State Street Corp boosted its position in Microsoft by 2.8% during the fourth quarter.
+State Street Corp now owns 302,541,869 shares of the software giant’s stock worth $101,750,881,000 after purchasing an additional 8,108,943 shares in the last quarter.
+Geode Capital Management LLC lifted its position in shares of Microsoft by 2.4% in the fourth quarter.
+Geode Capital Management LLC now owns 129,107,118 shares of the software giant’s stock valued at $43,313,705,000 after acquiring an additional 3,027,306 shares in the last quarter.
+Norges Bank purchased a new position in Microsoft during the fourth quarter worth about $24,401,940,000.
+Finally, Morgan Stanley increased its stake in Microsoft by 4.3% during the second quarter.
+Morgan Stanley now owns 68,123,020 shares of the software giant’s stock worth $18,454,527,000 after acquiring an additional 2,783,534 shares during the last quarter.
 Hedge funds and other institutional investors own 69.99% of the company’s stock.

 Microsoft Company Profile (Get Rating)